Plan to encourage interaction among participants

 The organizers aim to take a set of actions to maximize the dissemination of the workshop outcomes with a series of complementary activities including:

-- Dissemination through websites and lists of the Robotics community (IEEE Aerial Robotics and UAV Technical Committee, IEEE TC on Multi-robots systems, robotics-worldwide, euRobotics, Aerial Robotics Topic Group of euRobotics), the Controls community (E-letter) and the Computer Vision community (Vision-List, ImageWorld).
-This proposal has been endorsed by the RAS TC on Aerial Robotics and Unmanned Aerial Systems, the RAS TC on Energy, Environment, and Safety Issues in Robotics and Automation. and the RAS TC on Multi-Robot systems
+● Dissemination through websites and lists of the Robotics community (IEEE Aerial Robotics and UAV Technical Committee, IEEE TC on Multi-robots systems, robotics-worldwide, euRobotics, Aerial Robotics Topic Group of euRobotics), the Controls community (E-letter) and the Computer Vision community (Vision-List, ImageWorld).
+This proposal has been endorsed by the RAS TC on Aerial Robotics and UAVs and the RAS TC on Multi-Robot systems.

-- Dissemination via the channels of AERIAL-CORE, the European Research Council (ERC) Advanced Grant GRIFFIN, To be completed
+● Dissemination via the channels of AERIAL-CORE, the European Research Council (ERC) Advanced Grant GRIFFIN.

-- We aim to facilitate real-time online attendance of the workshop via a dedicated YouTube channel and the release of each presentation/talk subsequently.
+● We aim to facilitate real-time online attendance of the workshop via a dedicated YouTube channel and the release of each presentation/talk